 - Spending time on dirty, damp cage floors

-This infestation will be difficult to treat, but the worms have fewer harmful effects on your parrot than ascarids.
-In most cases, the eggs can be easily seen in the parrot’s feces, which is often the most effective means of early detection.
+This infestation is difficult to treat but has fewer harmful effects than ascarids.
+In most cases, the eggs can be seen in the parrot’s feces, which is the most effective means of early detection.

 Tapeworms like damp environments.
 Unlike other types of worms, they won’t appear in your bird’s feces.
-Your parrot likely ingested tapeworm through food or water that contained the parasite’s eggs.
+Your parrot likely ingested tapeworm through food or water that contained tapeworm eggs.

-Once your parrot is infested, it will have very mild symptoms.
-If allowed to continue without treatment, it may be fatal.
-Tapeworms can remove the nutrients from your parrot’s body, resulting in starvation, no matter how much it eats.
+Once your parrot is infested, it’ll have mild symptoms.
+If this continues without treatment, it may be fatal.
+Tapeworms remove the nutrients from your parrot’s body, resulting in starvation.

 Acuaria (Gizzard Worm)

-Once inside of your parrot’s body, acuaria will quickly grow out of control.
-Early in its lifecycle, this parasite will need to hunt down nutrients quickly.
+Once inside your parrot’s body, acuaria will multiply.
+Early in its lifecycle, this parasite will seek nutrients.
 It finds its way to the gizzard and burrows through the gizzard lining.

-Although it does take the nutrients that your parrot relies on to remain healthy, most will die from a different infection.
+Although acuaria takes the nutrients your parrot relies on to remain healthy, most will die from a different infection.
 Their gizzard will be more vulnerable to other bacteria once the gizzard worm population has grown significantly.

 How Do Parrots Get Worms?

-Wild birds come into contact with all types of worms in their environment and do pick them up.
+Wild birds come into contact with all types of worms in their environment.

 According to the Journal of Zoo and Wildlife Medicine, caged birds are highly susceptible to cross-contamination.
-If one parrot gets infested by worms, it will quickly transmit it to all other birds.
+If one parrot gets infested by worms, it’ll soon pass them on to other birds.

 Worms can thrive in damp spots or water bowls in a bird cage, so wipe down the parrot’s enclosure and change its water regularly.

-If two parrots share a cage, they may infect each other.
 Most parasites are transmitted through feces, so when your parrot poops in its cage, its cage mate is put at risk.
-If any waste gets into food, water, or toys, your other parrot is extremely likely to get worms.
+If any waste gets into food, water, or toys, your other parrot will likely get worms.

 Symptoms of Worms in Parrots

-According to Farmer’s Weekly, the symptoms will depend on the type of worm.
+According to Farmer’s Weekly, the symptoms depend on the type of worm.
 The signs may be more or less obvious, depending on where the parasite is in its lifecycle.
-Symptoms include: